top of page

 The KP Equity Trend Model has two components:

 Both models have been updated daily since their introduction.
-In addition, they have been evaluated ex post to December 31, 1996, using historical market information.
-We believe our firm has accumulated and verified one of the most accurate databases of this daily market history.
+In addition, they have been evaluated further ex post to December 31, 1996, using historical market information.
+We have found that the patterns of past markets have the same signature as present markets.

 bottom of page